 In addition, we are in the process of collecting testimonials from audiologists in each discipline and work setting, which we plan to highlight throughout the year on the CAA Facebook page and in slides at our annual conference.
 If you are interested in sharing your passion and success stories, please contact our CAA Conference Chair, Amber Powner [email@example.com].

 A highly important objective of involvement this year is to attract and support all of the valuable students we have in our current Au.D. programs and the new programs that will be starting up over the next few years throughout the state.
 As these new programs develop, there will be an ever-increasing need for externships and clinical internships.
 Every type of audiology practice is needed to step up, take on a student, and share with them how wonderful it is to be an audiologist!

-Last, and certainly not least, we must learn to “grow with the flow.”
-As changes come down the pipeline, from the elimination of PQRS as a requirement in billing, to the FDA ruling to stop requiring medical clearance, and the very real possibility that our profession will have to compete with over-the-counter options in the near future, we have to be prepared to build bigger boats and see where this takes us.
-We can’t keep building dams that merely stall the flood; we have to expand, to change, to become the profession we all wish it to be.
-I challenge you to be optimistic, to find opportunities for growth, and allow the changes that will inevitably come to you as a vessel for helping more people in new ways.
-If you cannot grow with the flow, you will soon be left behind!
-Let CAA know how we can help you accomplish this, so we can keep everyone above the tide.
+Last, and certainly not least, I’d like to continue one of our Immediate Past President Amber Powner’s goals to “grow with the flow.”
+As our industry transforms, from the elimination of PQRS as a requirement in billing, to involvement of third party administrators, increase in Big-Box competition, and figuring out how to co-exist or work with over-the-counter hearing aid options in the near future, we need to be prepared to build bigger boats and see where they take us.
+I challenge you to be optimistic, to find opportunities for growth, and to allow the changes that will inevitably come to you as a vessel for helping more people in new ways.
+Let CAA know how we can help you grow with the flow.